 The official language of the Mughal Empire was Persian, so many Mughlai dishes also have Persian and Turkic names.
 Once prepared for royals and emperors, these dishes feature flavorful meals that combine the traditional spices and flavors that embodied Indian cuisine.

 Some of the Muslim-influenced names in Mughlai dishes include biryani, pulao, kebabs, and kofta.
 The strong influence of Muslim cooking styles is evident throughout Mughlai meals as Mughals left a lasting impact on India.
 This is evident as Mughlai dishes are still very common and desired today.

 Making Mughlai Indian Food

-It's almost like it was created to make people want more food because it can be that indulgent!
+The preparation of Mughlai cuisine was likely time-consuming and very involved with the number of flavored sauces and butter-based curries--it's almost like it was created to make people want more food because it can be that indulgent!
 The names of these foods are also so intriguing, which may tempt people to try new dishes in the Mughlai style.

 Because the Mughals were Muslim and Hindus by religion, pork and beef are traditionally not a part of this cuisine and instead heavily consumed and used goat, fowls, sheep, and venison in addition to vegetarian-based dishes.

 Most Indian restaurants interpret Mughlai dishes as mild to medium-hot cream and nut-based gravies, rice dishes with lots of nuts, dried fruits, and rich creamy desserts where you should expect spices like saffron, cinnamon, cardamom, cloves, and nutmeg.
 These popular Mughlai-style gravies also pair well with rice and bread.